dcburke/dcburke/README.md

 I'm a User Interface Designer at Kansas State University.

-I have a degree in Graphic Design and a certification in User Experience.
+I have a degree in Graphic Design and hold a certification in User Experience.

 <!--